SelfMagician/Magic/index.md

 -   Being Self Alone is the best way to live (Eject All).
 -   Where Non-Self and Dead Self is mentioned, it means any Non-Self and Dead Self.

+## Directives:

+-   Consent is priority.
+-   Battle with honor.
+-   Do not compare Self.
+-   Do not infiltrate.
+-   Do not enslave.
+-   Do not lie.
+-   Do not hurt life.
+-   Do not beg.

 ## Instructions:

 -   Use Com for MindSphere and RadioSphere communication, Soul Com for SoulSphere feelings exchange.